varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 obj.lastuse
   The approximate time elapsed since the object was last requests, in seconds.
+This variable is also available in vcl_deliver.

 obj.hits
   The approximate number of times the object has been delivered.
 A value of 0 indicates a cache miss.
+This variable is also available in vcl_deliver.

 obj.grace
   The object's grace period in seconds. obj.grace is writable.